Message Center

 Summary

-IT admins can set a custom local OneDrive sync folder name on Windows to reduce path length issues, starting mid-March 2026.
+Starting mid-March 2026, admins can set a custom local OneDrive sync folder name on Windows to reduce path length issues.
 New users see the custom name automatically; existing users must unlink and relink OneDrive.
 The feature is opt-in and requires admin configuration.

 Introduction